-Where to Stay in Toronto First Time: 8 Best Areas
+Where to Stay in Toronto First Time: 8 Best Areas & Neighborhoods

 Located along the north bank of Lake Ontario, Toronto is one of Canada’s top tourist cities.
 With almost twenty-eight million visitors passing through the city each year, Toronto clearly has a wide appeal.
 There is plenty of things to see and do to keep everyone happy no matter how long your visit.

 Toronto is generall a safe city for tourists but like all big city, you should take some precautions and common sense.
 You should be aware of the surrounding and avoid walking at night in the neighborhoods of Bloor, Dundas Street, and Queen Street.
-It is safe to stay in Downtown Toronto because it’s populated with people commuting and cars stuck in traffic on the streets.

 Keeping to a tight budget is easiest if you stay around the Chinatown area.
 You can find plenty of affordable accommodation here, without having to stray too far from the city center.